ros2/ros2_documentation/source/How-To-Guides/Using-Buffer-Backends.rst

 Buffer backends require support from the RMW implementation to negotiate and serialize descriptors on the wire.

-.. list-table:: Buffer backend support status
-   :widths: 25 25 50
-   :header-rows: 1

-   * - RMW implementation
-     - Support status
-     - Notes
-   * - ``rmw_fastrtps_cpp``
-     - supported
-     - First and currently only supported RMW implementation.
-   * - ``rmw_cyclonedds_cpp``
-     - not supported
-     - Subscriptions fall back to CPU even when a non-CPU backend is requested.
-   * - ``rmw_connextdds``
-     - not supported
-     - Subscriptions fall back to CPU even when a non-CPU backend is requested.
+The first supported RMW integration is ``rmw_fastrtps_cpp``.

-On an unsupported RMW, a subscription that requests a non-CPU backend still functions -- it simply receives CPU-backed data, exactly as if ``acceptable_buffer_backends`` had not been set.
+With other RMW implementations, a subscription that requests a non-CPU backend still functions -- it simply receives CPU-backed data, exactly as if ``acceptable_buffer_backends`` had not been set.

 Discovering installed backends